shrielenee/embroidery-basics/README.md

 ## Contribute

-If you want to contribute to this repo you can edit any of the content right within GitHub, or clone this repo and [submit a pull request](https://github.com/shrielenee/embroidery-basics/compare)!
+If you want to contribute to this repo you can edit any of the content right within GitHub, or clone this repo and [submit a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)!

 You may also report issues with this repo or its content via the [Issues tab](https://github.com/shrielenee/embroidery-basics/issues).
+Click **New issue* to [get started](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue).

 ## Contact

-If you have any questions about this repo, tutorial, instructions, or stitching, contact me [via email](mailto:whitespacewords@gmail.com), via [my website](https://www.whitespacewords.com/contact), or [on Twitter](https://twitter.com/shrielenee).
+If you have any questions about this repo, tutorial, instructions, or stitching, contact me [via email](mailto:whitespacewords@gmail.com) or [my website](https://www.whitespacewords.com/contact), or [on Twitter](https://twitter.com/shrielenee).